Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

-Disjointness is an important relation between arithmetic functions.
-An arithmetic function $f$ is said to be \emph{disjoint} from another one $g$ if $\lim_{N\rightarrow \infty}\frac{1}{N}\sum_{n=1}^{N}f(n) \overline{g}(n)=0$.
-Many problems in number theory can be restated in terms of the disjointness of $\mu(n)$ from other arithmetic functions, e.g., the Prime Number Theorem is equivalent to that $\mu(n)$ is disjoint from constant function $1$; the disjointness of $\mu(n)$ from exponential function $e^{2\pi i n\theta}$~(for any real number $\theta$) gives the estimate of exponential sums in prime variables, from which one may deduce Vinogradov's three primes theorem.
-Sarnak (\cite{Sar}, see also \cite{JP}) conjectured that the M\"obius function is disjoint from all arithmetic functions arising from any topological dynamical systems with zero topological entropy.
-More specifically, Sarnak's M\"{o}bius Disjointness Conjecture (SMDC) is stated as follows. \begin{conjecture} Let $X$ be a compact Hausdorff space and $T$ a continuous map on $X$ with zero topological entropy, then
+An arithmetic function $f$ is said to be \emph{disjoint} from another one $g$ if $\sum_{n=1}^{N}f(n) \overline{g}(n)=o(N)$.
+Disjointness is a commonly concerned relation between arithmetic functions.
+The disjointness of M\"obius from arithmetic functions plays an important role in number theory since they reflect certain random distribution among the values of the M\"obius function and are closely related to the distribution of primes.
+For example, the disjointness of $\mu(n)$ from periodic functions is equivalent to the prime number theorem in arithmetic progressions.
+Sarnak (\cite{Sar}) conjectured that the M\"obius function is disjoint from all arithmetic functions arising from any topological dynamical systems with zero topological entropy.
+More specifically, \begin{conjecture}[Sarnak's M\"{o}bius Disjointness Conjecture (SMDC)] Let $X$ be a compact Hausdorff space and $T$ a continuous map on $X$ with zero topological entropy, then

 for any $x_{0}\in X$ and $f\in C(X)$. \end{conjecture}